STOPPING LAWSUITS THROUGH BANKRUPTCY

-If you are sued by a creditor or other form of plaintiff, filing for Bankruptcy puts a stop to lawsuits under the powers of the Federal “Automatic Stay.”
+If you are sued by a creditor or other form of the plaintiff, filing for Bankruptcy puts a stop to lawsuits under the powers of the Federal “Automatic Stay.”
 Further, a successfully discharged bankruptcy eliminates the liability from which the lawsuit arose, so no one can ever sue you for the debt after the bankruptcy is completed.
-If anyone has filed a lawsuit against you, you should consult with our office immediately in order to determine whether filing bankruptcy is a good option in your case.
+If anyone has filed a lawsuit against you, you should consult with our office immediately to determine whether filing bankruptcy is a good option in your case.

 There are dangers if a creditor obtains a judgment.
-If a creditor obtains a judgment for monetary damages, they can do the following: (1) Record the judgment against any real property (homes, business establishment, farmland, etc.) that is in your name.
+If a creditor obtains a judgment for monetary damages, they can do the following: (1) Record the judgment against any real property (homes, business establishments, farmland, etc.) that is in your name.
 The judgment acts as a lien, and the creditor may eventually foreclose on the property if they so choose unless the lien is paid off; (2) The plaintiff may obtain a wage garnishment order so that a portion of your paycheck is paid to the Creditor until the debt is paid off; (3) The plaintiff may obtain a bank levy and siphon funds from your bank account; (4) They may take other property that you own.

 Our firm is designed to take care of our customers during a traumatic time.
 That includes offering free consultations and discounted rates for our services.

 The fact that we care about our clients helps us to better work for them, advocate for them, and, when necessary, fight for them.